-Transplant is an expensive treatment, requires lot of resources but in RGCI& RC cost of a transplant has been very affordable as compared to other private sector hospitals and comparable to government hospitals.
-Many of our patients come from abroad and get satisfactory treatment / results.
-Our specialized blood bank and laboratory services are capable of handling all demands from BMT unit.
+Transplant is an expensive treatment and requires lot of resources but at RGCIRC, the cost of a transplant has been affordable as compared to other private sector hospitals and comparable to some of government hospital.

 Transplant for non-malignant conditions